DanRQuinn/reading-notes/class.1.reading-markdown.md

 ## Text edits

-to create paragraphs seperate text with a empty line. no spaces at the beginning. for a line break <br> use two spaces then return, can also just use <br>
+to create paragraphs seperate text with a empty line. no spaces at the beginning. for a line break '\<br>' use two spaces then return, can also just use '\<br>'

-` & dragonfly` does nothing
+`& dragonfly` does nothing

 `**bold text** __bold text__ Love**is**bold=Loveisbold`